apache/datasketches-website/docs/HLL/HllMap.md

 ### Accuracy

-The accuracy behavior of the CountUniqueMap sketch will be similar to the following graph:
+The accuracy behavior of the UniqueCountMap sketch will be similar to the following graph:

 <img class="doc-img-half" src="{{site.docs_img_dir}}/hll/RSE_UniqueCountMap.png" alt="RSE_UniqueCountMap.png" />